mikehellstern/spectral-differential-networks/README.md

 ### srm_eeg64

 This folder contains all the code to run and analyze the EEG data in Section 5 of the paper.

+### uecog_sims

+This folder contains all the code to run and analyze the $\mu$ECoG simulations in Section 6 of the paper.
+Simulation parameters for e.g. session 1 can be found under `./data/session1/params.rds` while the environment used for simulation is available under `./data/session1/sessionInfo.rds`.
+The `params.rds` file contains information on the stimulation locations as well as the coefficient $A_1, A_{\mathrm{stim}}$ matrices.